EgoSer/accent_cards_API_module/README.md

 In every module there's a ```meta.py``` file that contains information about module name, version and prefix.
 Make sure to update this information!

 ### 6. Define logic!
-Now you're free to define whatever logic is in your head!
+Now you're free to define whatever logic!